Pseudo-isotopies and diffeomorphisms of 4-manifolds: Pseudo-isotopy versus isotopy

 \subsection{Diffeomorphisms of the connect sum of aspherical 3-manifolds times \texorpdfstring{$I$}{I}}

-In this section we produce diffeomorphisms for $X=(M_1\# M_2)\times I$, where $M_i$ are closed, orientable, aspherical 3-manifolds; this condition is equivalent to $M_i$ being irreducible with an infinite fundamental group; this follows from the sphere theorem, see \cite[Theorem 4.3]{Hempel}.
-Many examples of such 3-manifolds exist.
+In this section we produce diffeomorphisms for $X=(M_1\# M_2)\times I$, where $M_i$ are closed, orientable, aspherical 3-manifolds.
+The condition of being aspherical is equivalent to being irreducible with an infinite fundamental group; this follows from the sphere theorem, see \cite[Theorem 4.3]{Hempel}.
+Many examples of such 3-manifolds exist, including $\Sigma_g\times S^1$ for $\Sigma_g$ a surface of genus $g>0$, as well as many hyperbolic 3-manifolds.

 Note that aspherical 3-manifolds $M_i$ have torsion free fundamental group.
 To see this note that $M_i$ is $K(\pi_1 M_i,1)$ space.
 If $G\leqslant \pi_1 M_i$ is a cyclic subgroup, let $\widetilde{M_i}$ be the corresponding cover of $M_i$.
 Then $\widetilde{X}$ is a $K(G,1)$ space so $H_i(G,\mathbb{Z})=H_i(\widetilde{M_i},\mathbb{Z})=0$ for~$i>3$, which is only possible if $G$ is infinite; see \cite[Proposition 2.45]{HatcherAT}.